cayasso/primus-rooms/README.md

 ### spark.on('leaveallrooms')

-The `leaveallrooms` event is emitted every time the leaveAll method is called on a spark or when the `end` event is emitted on the client.
+The `leaveallrooms` event is emitted every time the leaveAll method is called on a spark.
 First argument of the callback is an array with all `rooms` client joined.

 ```javascript